dagsdags212/bioflow/docs/installation.md

 cd bioflow
 ```

 A bash script is provided to install the entry points of each workflow to your system.
-Inside the `bioflow` directory, run the `install.sh` script:
+Inside the `bioflow` directory, run the `install.sh` script in the context of the current shell:
 ```bash
 ./install.sh
 ```